Marco (Better Call Saul): Production

 This episode was written and directed by series co-creator Peter Gould, who also wrote "Uno" and "Mijo" earlier this season.

 According to Gould, all the scams depicted in the episode are based on real-life cases.

 The fictitious Equatorial Uqbar Orbis that Jimmy mentions during a scam is a reference to the Jorge Luis Borges story "Tlön, Uqbar, Orbis Tertius".

 During the montage of scams, Marco speaks the line, "Hey, kid, help me get my wife's car out of this bad neighborhood."

-In the episode, a woman who had sex with Jimmy after he tricked her into thinking he was Kevin Costner realizes he is not.
+In the episode, a woman who had sex with Jimmy after he tricked her into thinking he was Kevin Costner realizes he lied.
 This is a reference to the Breaking Bad episode "Abiquiu", where Saul (Jimmy) tells Walter White, "I once told a woman I was Kevin Costner, and it worked because I believed it."

 Reception

 Ratings

 Upon airing, the episode received 2.53 million American viewers, and an 18-49 rating of 1.2; including Live+7 ratings, the finale was watched by 5.76 million viewers, and had a 2.8 18-49 rating overall.